CCurl/MachineForth/README.md

 ```
    CODE Name     Function
    ---- -------- ----------------------------
-   00   JUMP     Jump to 10 bit address in the lower 10 bits of the current word.
+   00   JUMP     jump to 10 bit address in the lower 10 bits of the current word.
                      (MuP21: Must be the first or second instruction in a word)
-   01   ;'       Subroutine return.
+   01   ;'       subroutine return.
 Pop the address from the top of the return stack
                      and jump to it.
-   02   T=0      Jump if T=0
+   02   T=0      jump if T=0
-   03   C=0      Jump if carry is reset
+   03   C=0      jump if carry is reset
-   04   CALL     Subroutine call.
+   04   CALL     subroutine call.
 Push the address of the next location in memory to the
                      return stack, and jump to the 10 bit address in the lower 10 bits of
                      the current word.
    05   !AC      MuP21 unused (MF: used for !AC)